 - High prior attaining students are identified based upon KS2 SATs data when entering the academy.
 This is a national benchmark and students cannot be added to or removed from this list.

-- The Capital Asset Group is a list of the top performing students in each year group based on the average grade across all EBacc subjects from the three assessment points.
+The Capital Asset Group is a list of the top performing students in each year group based on their Attainment 8 score in all subjects from the three assessment points.

 - This list will comprise no more than 10% of the total year group.

 - The list will be reviewed after each assessment point and students can be added and removed.